 2: If a player plays a two, then the next player must draw two cards and cannot play any cards, UNLESS he has a two as well in which case he can play it and the next player him must draw 4 cards.
 This can go on as long as players have two's, and increases by two each time, e.g. if three players have played two's in a row then the fourth player must pick up six cards.

 7: Dump the suit.
 All other cards in the same suit as the 7 may be played in the same turn.
 Do this by first playing the 7, then all the other cards of the suit will rise slightly in your hand and you will be prompted to play them.
-Click on them in the order you want to put them out.
+The cards will be selected for you, click the "Play" button to play all of them, or deselect some of them first if you want to keep them and then click "Play" to play the ones that are still selected.
 Any special cards put out after a 7 play will not have their normal effect, e.g. if you play a 7 of spades and then dump a 2 of spades it will not cause the next player to draw extra cards.
-You are not forced to get rid of all the cards of the suit, if you have a card of the suit you want to keep you can right-click on it and it will not be played.

 8: When an 8 is played the next player misses his turn.
 Playing two or more eights together does not have any extra effect.

 10: Reverses the direction of the game.
 E.g. if the game was going clockwise then it will start to go counter-clockwise and will continue like that until another 10 is played.

 Black Jack: When a player plays a Black Jack the next player must draw 5 cards.
 Two Black Jacks can be played together, in which case the next player must draw 10 cards.
 If player 1 plays a black jack, then player 2 may also play a black jack if he has it and then player 3 will have to draw 10 cards.